Ford Puma - Practicality, comfort and boot space

 - 3MPG, CO2 and running costsFord uses proven 1.0-litre petrol engines for the Puma, with mild-hybrid technology helping to improve economy and emissions

-- 4Interior, design and technologyThe Ford Puma has a familiar cabin design and good levels of standard kit, but overall quality can’t match rivals
+- 4Interior, design and technologyThe Ford Puma has a familiar cabin design and good levels of standard kit, but overall quality isn't a match for some rivals

 - 5Practicality, comfort and boot space - currently readingAlthough smaller than most rivals, the Ford Puma remains practical for family use and offers clever storage solutions